pgexperts/patroni-cluster-guide/README.md

 # Create hosts
 * Create 3x Ubuntu 20.04 instances for the etcd cluster preferably on 3 separate Availability Zones
-* Create 3x Ubuntu 20.04 instances for the postgres/patroni cluster perferably on 3 separate Availability Zones
+* Create 3x Ubuntu 20.04 instances for the postgres/patroni cluster preferably on 3 separate Availability Zones
 * On the postgres/patroni instances, you need a security group that allows the load balancer to connect to port 5432 (postgresql) and port 8008 (patroni api)
 ![security-group-rules](/images/security-group-rules.png)